rajesh-nitc/terraform-gcp-foundation/README.md

 # gcp-foundation

-Example repo showing how to build a secure cloud foundation for quick prototyping and testing.
+Example repo showing how to build a secure cloud foundation / landing zone for quick prototyping and testing.
 It is made up of following parts:

 - **example-foundations**: core (0* and $vpc-sc), gke (1*), data (2*)
 - **onprem-connectivity**: sample infra and connectivity tests (9*)